ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 #### Field Button

 Selects can be empty by default or have a default selection from the menu.
 Empty selects should include placeholder text that propts the end-user to select an option from the menu.
 Placeholder text should always follow the pattern "Select [thing(s)]", for example "Select country".
-Ellipses are not needed for the placeholder (unless long enough to truncate).
-Use sentence casing for the placeholder.
+Ellipses are not needed.
+Use sentence casing.

 ![ ](spec-images/select-4.png)

+Once the end-user has made a selection, they cannot clear the field button and get back to the empty state.
+Only use an empty state default in a select where there is no obvious default list option.

-#### Menu & List Options
+#### Dropdown & List Options

 A list of options to select, displayed as an open state.
 Order list options alphabetically by default, unless another ordering will provide value to the end-user.
 Keep the list option text concise as possible, limited to a single line of text.
 Use sentence casing.